-The noodles used in these ramen options are the same thick wavy style whether it is in Sapporo Ramen or Asahikawa Ramen.
-The difference is in the water retention of the noodles as the Sapporo Ramen is a yellowish hue and Asahikawa Ramen is a whitish colored noodle.
+The noodles used in these ramen options are the same thick wavy style whether it is in Sapporo ramen or Asahikawa ramen.
+The difference is how water is retained in the noodles: Sapporo ramen takes on a yellowish hue while Asahikawa ramen has a whitish colored noodle.
 These wavy shaped noodles are picked and utilized to help enhance the experience of slurping up the noodles.

 Increasing your toppings is an option for many stores so be sure to ask if that is your preference.
 There are many ramen shops in Asahikawa city with many shops forming lines out the door.
 Many stores offer salt and miso options in addition to the traditional Asahikawa taste.